What is Neurofeedback?

 People often ask questions like: “Do I have ADHD?” or “Am I depressed?” or “How do I get rid of my depression or anxiety?” or “What can I do to have a better marriage, do better in school or do my job better?”

 At Elumind our goal is to help you get a calm, flexible and resilient brain that keeps you healthy both in mind and body.

 What is the experience of Neurofeedback like?

 Neurofeedback works on the premise of operant conditioning.
 In a nutshell, Neurofeedback is similar to an EEG where the electrical activity (brain waves) of the brain is monitored by placing electrodes on the scalp.
 We do the same except we take it one step further.
-Instead of just looking for pathology, we use the information obtained from the electrodes and we feed it back to your brain via visual and auditory sources (through either watching a movie, playing a performance-based game or watching guided imagery).
+Instead of just looking for pathology, we use the information obtained from the electrodes and we feed it back to your brain via visual and auditory sources (through either watching a movie, or watching guided imagery).

 Is Neurofeedback safe?

 Neurofeedback is a non-invasive therapy that is completely safe with no known side effects.